geoadmin/service-geocat-link-checker/README.md

 # geocat.ch link checker
-This version use SMTP service to send email.
+This version use SMTP service w/o credentials (username & password) to send email.

 ## SSL Certificate
 When you are working with a custom python environment (not the standard one installed at swisstopo),